NatWest Group and COP26

 We are clear that climate change is one of the most important issues we face.
 We know that we must act now if we are to build a resilient economy for the future.
 This means not just preparing ourselves and our customers for change but also looking at how we can help our customers to take advantage of the many opportunities transitioning to a low carbon future offers.

 How do we tackle climate change?

-This will be a great challenge; we, like others, do not yet fully understand what this will require and how it will be achieved, not least as there is currently no standard industry methodology or approach.
-Solving this will require UK and international industry, regulators and experts to come together and find solutions.
+Climate change is a significant challenge, probably the greatest we are likely to face in our lifetimes.
+Solving this will require UK and international industry, regulators, governments and experts to come together and find solutions.
 We are determined to not just play our part, but to lead on the collaboration and cooperation that is so critical to influencing the transition to a low carbon economy.

 Our work so far:

-- Market leading policies on reducing the most harmful activities, including on prohibitions on project financing for coal power plants, thermal coal mines, oil sand or arctic oil projects.
-In February, we announced further changes to our policy to prohibit project financing for fracking or oil and gas exploration
+- Market leading policies on reducing the most harmful activities, including prohibitions on project financing for coal power plants, thermal coal mines, oil sand or arctic oil projects.
+In February, we announced further changes to our policy to prohibit project financing for fracking as well as oil and gas exploration.

-- Founding signatory of the UN Environment Programme Finance Initiative’s (UNEP FI) Principles for Responsible Banking which commits us aligning our strategy with the overall objectives of the 2015 Paris Agreement
+- Founding signatory of the UN Environment Programme Finance Initiative’s (UNEP FI) Principles for Responsible Banking which commits us to aligning our strategy with the overall objectives of the 2015 Paris Agreement.

 - Jointly the first company globally to commit to all three of the Climate Group’s initiatives on electric vehicles (EV100), renewable energy (RE100) and energy productivity (EP100).